Working from home!

 Favourite thing to do in my job: Design a great experiment and discover something new!

-About Me: I live in St Albans, I enjoy running and playing the drums.
+About Me: I am a post-doctoral researcher living and working in Dundee, Scotland.
+I enjoy running and playing the drums.

 I’m half British and half Cypriot, born and raised in the UK.
-I live in St Albans – a town 20 minutes north of central London.
+I did my PhD in London and I am currently living and working in Dundee, a sunny city near the East coast of Scotland.
 I enjoy running, swimming, cycling, watching football, eating, playing PS4 and looking at memes on the internet.
 I like rock music and I play the drums.

-My Typical Day: Plan experiments, drink coffee, do experiments, finish other experiments, help other people to use robots, go to a talk.
+My Typical Day: Get out of bed, drink coffee, do experiments, finish other experiments, go to talks, read papers, write up experiments, plan more experiments!